 In addition, the Company had also selected 50 samples for metallurgical analysis that have been sent to local laboratories in Peru.
-It is anticipated that the Company will receive results on metallurgical testing by Q2 2021.
-Based upon the results from the metallurgical work, the Company will be able to begin developing a flow-sheet for the AntaKori project.
+It is anticipated that the Company will receive results on metallurgical testing by Q3-2021.
+Based upon the results from the metallurgical work, the Company will be able to begin developing a processing flow-sheet for the AntaKori project.

-Given the ongoing Covid-19 pandemic, the Company cannot accurately predict an exploration budget for 2021.
-The Company currently projects an exploration budget of \$16 M with the majority dedicated to completing approximately 18,000 m of diamond drilling (7-12,000 m to complete the Phase II program and the remainder to initiate a Phase III drilling program), and the acquisition of surface ground and investments into local communities.
+Given the ongoing Covid-19 pandemic and political uncertainty in Peru, the Company cannot accurately predict an exploration budget for the remainder of 2021.
+The Company currently projects an exploration budget of approximately \$10 million with the majority dedicated to completing approximately 12,000 m of diamond drilling to complete the Phase II program and and the acquisition of surface rights and investments into local communities.

-At the date of this MD&A, the Company has approximately C\$14,350,000 in cash and cash equivalents.
-The only firm commitments for the AntaKori project include 2021 annual concession fees, remediation costs estimated at US\$50,000 annually and one public works project at an estimated cost of US\$300,000.
+At the date of this MD&A, the Company has approximately C\$12 million in cash and cash equivalents.
+The only firm commitments for the AntaKori project include 2021 annual concession fees and remediation costs estimated at US\$50,000 annually and one public works project at an estimated cost of US\$300,000.